ArtisticPhoenix/eJinn/README.md

          throw \Excption("rethrow", $e->getCode(), $e);
    }
 ```

 This still dosn't give us a whole lot of options on catching and ignoring the error.
-A much better way is something like this
+A much better way is something like this:
 ```php
    //Catch a single exception ( based on class ) try{